Franko B is an artist who’s breathlessly celebrated in some…

 Before departing, I asked her to sign my copy of Back to Black.
 I didn’t look at what she’d written ’til I was halfway down the street.
 It said, “Big me up please, love Amy”

 It was obvious that Amy’s love of smoking skunk was partly fuelled by a desire to quell her raging brilliance.
 Sober, she was hyper to the point of ADD and seemed to lack an ability to rein herself in, physically or verbally.

-At that point in her career, that demented energy was to a joy to behold, an inspiring mania that was dizzying and contagious.
+At that point in her career, that demented energy was to a joy to behold, an inspiring mania, dizzying and contagious.
 You had to operate at twice your speed just to keep up with her.

 There’s no doubt in my mind that it must have been an effort for Amy to keep up with herself.

-The last time I saw her at Somerset House.
+The last time I saw her was at Somerset House.
 She was a tad chaotic, but note perfect throughout the gig and had us all in stitches with her quips and antics.
-When she announced it was time for her last song, somebody had the temerity to start booing her.
+When she announced it was the last song, somebody had the temerity to start booing her.

-She swaggered to the mic, found the person who’d made the noise and said, ‘Boo fucking YOU, I’ve been on this stage for two fucking hours and I’ve not fallen off it, collapsed or fucked up, so you know what, fuck off.’
+She swaggered to the mic, found the person who’d made the noise, pointed and said, ‘Boo fucking YOU, I’ve been on this stage for two fucking hours and I’ve not fallen off it, collapsed or fucked up, so you know what, fuck off.’

 The crowd went crazy and she launched into ‘Valerie’.
 That’s how I’ll remember her; on top form, uniquely compelling, unwilling to compromise and simply breath-taking when she sang.

 Amy Winehouse, the world is much duller without you.